Join our newsletter

 Hear how Charlotte balances her research, teaching and life in a city she calls home.

-Join us at our Faculty of Science and Engineering Postgraduate Research Applicant Webinar on Wednesday 28 June (1pm to 2pm) and learn all about the projects and funding we still have available for September.
+Join us at our Faculty of Science and Engineering Postgraduate Research Open Day on Wednesday 15 November 2023 (12pm to 4.30pm) and you'll discover:

 Progress your application